- PIV unit Guaranteed Up to 5 Years

 If you want to get rid of condensation and mould you need to deal with the cause of the problem and not the symptom.
 Our qualified surveyors can inspect your property, identify the cause of the condensation and specify the most effective way to eliminate it.
-Contact your local Richardson & Starling branch for free advice or a property survey.
+Contact your local Richardson & Starling branch for advice or a property survey.

 What Causes Condensation?

 Ironically, condensation is often caused by improvements to buildings.
 Insulation, draft proofing and double glazing are all good things to have, but they reduce the ventilation in a property and can increase the relative air humidity which is the amount of moisture in the air within your home.